 How to take the bus from Rafina

 The Rafina bus is a privately-run bus and so the location of it isn’t quite where you expect compared to the bus to Piraeus.
-The bus is located right across from the Mitsis Hotels at the airport.
+The bus is located right across from the Mitsis Hotel at the airport.
 The schedule for the bus can be found here.
 Note that this bus is not 24 hours.

 The Rafina bus is located between Exits 2 and 3 where you’ll first cross the street.
 Heads up that credit card is accepted.